UFC Fight Night: Dos Anjos vs. Ferguson: Predictions & Analysis

 A few statistical edges stand out.
 Magomedov throws significantly more leather — a 0.5 sig. strike per minute gap.
 Dariush is far more active with takedowns, averaging 0.5 more per 15 minutes.
 Dariush has tighter striking defense, making opponents miss more often.

 The Pick: Beneil Dariush over Rashid Magomedov.
-The model gives Dariush a slight nod at 63% — this could easily go either way.
-Notably, the betting market has Dariush at 38% implied while our model sees 63% — a 25-point disagreement that could signal value.
+This is essentially a pick'em.
+The model nudges toward Dariush at 52%, but there's almost nothing separating these two.
+Notably, the betting market has Dariush at 38% implied while our model sees 52% — a 14-point disagreement that could signal value.

 Alexa Grasso vs Heather Clark